dev-alamin/woocommerce-multi-currency/README.md

-# Woocommerce Currency Switcher - Simplify Currency Switching and Pricing in WooCommerce
+# Woocommerce Currency Switcher - WC Multicurrency

 Welcome to Woocommerce Currency Switcher, a feature-rich and user-friendly solution for effortless currency switching and pricing management in your WooCommerce store.
 This plugin ensures a seamless experience for international customers by displaying prices in their local currency and enabling customized pricing based on different regions.